 died 1929, in Ohio, United States

-In the entry for, type the name for the person you’re researching.
+On this form, type the name of the person you’re researching.
 In this case, key in:

 Now press the Search button to see what is available on FamilySearch.